Joonald/macromates/README.md

 ## Browsing and Searching

 - Use the search bar to find recipes by keyword.
-- Apply filters to narrow down your search by cuisine, dietary preferences, preparation time, etc.
+- Apply filters to narrow down your search by cuisine, dietary preferences, etc.

 ## Favoriting and Commenting